ChanKyoKim/bearrobotics-codetest/README.md

 ## other functions: loadbankaccount(num), showbankaccount(cardid), whichwork(banknum, cardid)
-these three functions are declared to make the code easir to be understood and to make the main function 'BankSystem()' short and complete.
+these three functions are declared to make the code easir to be understood and to make the main function 'BankSystem()' short and complete. other instructions to run, build, test, and modify my project is included as comments on the python file.

 ## bankforcardid1
 this list is the data contains information of card with card id 1(randonmly chosen).
 For the convenience, I chosed two bank account from 'bank of america' as a default.
 Since this project is focused on the controller and ATM system, not a bank account management system, bankforcadid1 data can be modified in the future for the real-world implementation.